 Therapeutic exercise will play an important role in how well you recover.
 A formal physical therapy program may improve your final result.

 Unless you have had a ligament reconstruction, you should be able to return to most physical activities after 6 to 8 weeks, or sometimes much sooner.
 Higher impact activities may need to be avoided for a longer time.
-You will need to talk with your doctor before returning to intense physical activities.

 If your job involves heavy work, it may be longer before you can return to your job.
 Discuss when you can safely return to work with your doctor.

 For some people, lifestyle changes are necessary to protect the joint.
 An example might be changing from high impact exercise (such as running) to lower impact activities (such as swimming or cycling).
 These are decisions you will make with the guidance of your surgeon.

 Sometimes, the damage to your knee can be severe enough that it cannot be completely reversed with surgery.